 She simply objected to fantastic and imaginative play as a primary method of education.
 An example of this would be Waldorf.

-You may be wondering where play kitchens and toy food fit into Montessori.
-I’m sure you have seen that many Montessori parents modify their play kitchens to be functional.
+You may be wondering where small kitchens and toy food fit into Montessori.
+I’m sure you have seen that many Montessori parents modify their children’s small kitchens to be functional.

-In fact, play kitchens are Montessori-aligned whether they are used for food preparation or playing pretend.
+In fact, toy kitchens can be Montessori-aligned whether they are used for food preparation or playing pretend.

 In summary, Montessori puts great value on children’s imaginative play.
 It’s fantastic play that properly accredited Montessori programs avoid, as well as many parents who choose to implement Montessori at home.